-The 722 data volumes (internal hard drive and CF) are formatted and write to FAT32 file structures.
-This structure allows these drives to directly mount in a wide variety of computer platforms, including Windows, Mac OS, and Linux.
+The 744T storage volumes (internal hard drive, CF, external drives) are formatted and write to FAT32 file structures.
+This structure allows these drives to directly mount in a wide variety of computer platforms, including Windows and Mac OS.
 Using the FireWire connection both internal drives (internal hard drive and CF) appear as external FAT32 volumes.